 Helping our brothers and sister in time of need is the theme of this committee.
 Throughout the year we collect an assortment of food items as well soaps, shampoo, toothpaste and other personal hygiene belongings for distribution as needed.
 At Thanksgiving, Christmas and Easter, special baskets are put together for distribution to those in need.

 Our Social Committee is an outgrowth of St. Augustine’s 150th Anniversary Committee in 2006.
 Today this group is an avenue which encourages parishioners to become active by socializing at the numerous parish community events which the committee sponsors throughout the year.
 These include themed dinners, winter movie night party, and many more fun activities.
 The group, although hard-working, always has a good time working together toward the common goal.
-The committee looks forward to continuing a number of different fun events in the coming year to bring the family of St. Augustine closer together.
+The committee looks forward to continuing a number of different fun events in the coming year to bring the family of St. Nicholas closer together.

 Sunday Envelope Counters